Hamilton Laurens Love Letters

 Laurs remained determined to join the Continental Army and fight for his country, rather than finish law school in a gland and start a family there. in 1776 in December he left for Charleston, leaving his pregnant wife with her family in London.

-See Also Edible Seed Crossword Clue 6 Letters
+See Also Quote Crossword Clue 4 Letters

 Alexander Hamilton To Elizabeth Schuyler